Webskillet/webskillet/README.md

 * classes for in-page scrolling section navigation
 * custom css and js can be injected using theme settings
 * javascript utilities for handling cookies, popups, fixing elements (such as headers) on scroll, equalizing height of a set of elements, scrolling within page, and vertical centering

-Plays well with the following modules:
-* [__Special Menu Items__](https://www.drupal.org/project/special_menu_items): "nolink" menu items which have child menus will trigger pull-downs if clicked on
-* [__Hybridauth Social Login__](https://www.drupal.org/project/hybridauth): changes the confusing "Hybridauth Identities" tabs and links to "Social Identities"

-Feature requests should be directed to [Jonathan Kissam](https://jonathankissam.wordpress.com/about/)